 Our survey did find some problematic behaviors associated with many college hookups.
 A full half of all men and 46.5 percent of women reported engaging in binge drinking (defined as 4 or more drinks for women and 5 or more for men) during or right before the hookup.
 Students who were binge drinking (male as well as female) faced a higher risk of sexual assault.
 And even when sex was consensual, each additional drink during or right before a hookup was associated with lower sexual enjoyment from the hookup for both men and women.
 Other recent research confirms that women in particular are more likely to feel discontented with their hookups when they drink beforehand.
 In fact, 31 percent of women and 28 percent of men report they would not have hooked up with the partner at all had they not been drinking.

 Most students who described themselves as having ‘hooked up’ either didn’t have sex during their last hookup or used a condom when they did.
 Overall, 42 percent of hookups included vaginal or anal sex.
+A larger percentage of homosexual students reported that they were fuckedgay xxx without the use of protection.
 Of these, only 13.3 percent included unprotected vaginal or anal sex.
 In other words a majority of hookups did not end with sex, and more than two-thirds of students who did have sex during hookups used a condom.
 Students who had sex on dates also used condoms two-thirds of the time, but since only 22 percent of dates included sex, that meant that only 7 percent of all dates included unprotected sex.
 So the chance of having unprotected sex was almost twice as high in a hookup as on a date.

 Students who were intoxicated were more likely to have unprotected sex during a hookup.
 Binge drinking increased the likelihood that students would have unprotected sex during their hookup by around one-third, and using marijuana during a hookup (which 11 percent of students reported) was associated with nearly double the risk of unprotected sex.